-Air conditioning systems are complex appliances, so every now and then something is bound to go wrong.
+Air conditioning systems are complex appliances, so now and then something is bound to go wrong.

-While some issues are minor and you can fix them yourself with a little DIY know how, bigger issues can require an experienced technician to fix.
+While some issues are minor and you can fix them yourself with a little DIY know how, significant issues can require an experienced technician to fix.

 8 of the Most Common AC Problems